 Best Scrubber: Crown Choice Non-Scratch Heavy Duty Scourer Cloth

 Does not get sudsy while washing dishes

-An alternative to sponge, these nylon scouring cloths provide heavy-duty scrubbing power without leaving scratches or removing enameled finishes.
-You can use them to remove food debris from dishes and all types of cookware from stainless steel to nonstick and beyond.
+An alternative to sponges, these nylon scouring cloths provide heavy-duty scrubbing power without leaving scratches or removing enameled finishes.
+You can use them to remove food debris from dishes and all types of cookware, from stainless steel to nonstick and beyond.

 Thanks to the mesh design, it's easy to remove melted cheese or fried egg—foods that would typically imbed themselves into a traditional sponge with a scrubber side.
-The design makes them sturdier than most sponges, and because they don't hold onto moisture, there is less of a chance for becoming smelly.
-Just place into the dishwasher for no-fuss disinfecting.
+The design makes them sturdier than most sponges, and because they don't hold onto moisture, there is less of a chance for them to become smelly.
+Just place them into the dishwasher for no-fuss disinfecting.

 The only downside to these cloths is that they don't really absorb soap, so you won't get the lather that you normally would with a sponge.
 Try using without soap on cast iron to get rid of any stuck-on bits of food or pairing with Bar Keepers Friend Liquid Cleanser to remove stains from enameled cast iron and stainless steel.

 Best Cookware Cleanser: Bar Keepers Friend Liquid Cleanser